Rohit-Deshbhratar/Oracle_HR/README.md

 ## DENSE_RANK
 This file contains implementation of DENSE_RANK() function.
 We have displayed rank of salary, rank of salary with details, top 5 salaries, 5 lowest salaries, highest/lowest salary, particular salary etc.

+## ROWNUM
+We have demonstrated use of ROWNUM function.
+We have displayed first and last 'N' records, ROWNUM with details, skip 'N' rows and fetch next 'M' rows.

+## ROWID